 Another alternative would be hoisin sauce, which is a thick fragrant Chinese sauce based on soy.
 These days you can easily find it in supermarkets but if all else fails you can go to a Chinese store to pick up a bottle or two….or three.
 If you think you’ve got too many vegetables, you can also make this broccoli, red pepper and asparagus with hoisin sauce and couscous for the next meal.

 Also, consider making a stir fry with oyster sauce.
-Just take a look at my chicken in oyster sauce stir fry recipe.
+Just take a look at my chicken in oyster sauce stir fry recipe or this shrimp in oyster sauce.
 It’s delicious.
+If you’re unsure on what to make, you really can’t go wrong with a classic Hong-Kong style sweet and sour chicken!

 Meat eaters can add their preferred type of meat into the pan with the vegetables.
 Lean meats are perfect for this purpose, especially chicken and turkey, but beef or pork work as well.
 In order to get the best result you have to slice the meat very thinly, so that it takes only a short time to cook.
 Seafood works brilliantly too, such as shrimps, crab meat or even sliced octopus!